-Can I get help with costs?
+Ways you can get help with costs

-Help from your state: If your income and resources are limited, you may be able to get help to pay for SNF care, custodial care, or other health care costs.
+- Help from your state: If your income and resources are limited, you may be able to get help to pay for SNF care, custodial care, or other health care costs.
 If you qualify for both Medicare and Medicaid, most health care costs may be covered.
 You may also qualify for the Medicaid nursing home benefit or the Programs of All-inclusive Care for the Elderly (PACE).
 Call your State Medical Assistance (Medicaid) office for more information.
-To find the number, visit Medicare.gov/talk-to-someone.

-Employer or union coverage: If you have health coverage from an employer or union, check with your benefits administrator to see what's covered.

-Medigap policy: If you have Original Medicare, you may also have a Medicare Supplement Insurance (Medigap) policy to fill gaps in your coverage.
+To find the number, visit Medicaid.gov/ about-us/where-can-people-get-help-medicaid-chip/index.html#statemenu. - Employer or union coverage: If you have health coverage from an employer or union, check with your benefits administrator to determine what's covered. - Medigap policy: If you have Original Medicare, you may also have a Medicare Supplement Insurance (Medigap) policy to fill gaps in your coverage.
 Some Medigap policies pay all or some of the SNF coinsurance for days 21-100.
-Check with your policy or call the insurance company to find out if your policy provides coverage for the Medicare SNF coinsurance.

-For more information about Medigap policies, visit Medicare.gov or call 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.

-Long-term care insurance: If you have long-term care insurance, check your policy or call the insurance company to find out if skilled or custodial care is covered.

-For more information about help paying for health care, call your local State Health Insurance Assistance Program (SHIP).
-To find the phone number, visit Medicare.gov/talk-to-someone.
+Check your policy or call the insurance company to find out if your policy includes coverage for the Medicare SNF coinsurance. - For more information about Medigap policies, visit Medicare.gov/health-drug-plans/medigap or call 1-800-MEDICARE (1-800-633-4227).
+TTY users can call 1-877-486-2048. - Long-term care insurance: If you have long-term care insurance, check your policy or call the insurance company to find out if skilled or custodial care is covered.
+For more information about help paying for health care, call your State Health Insurance Assistance Program (SHIP).
+Visit shiphelp.org to get the phone number of your local SHIP.

-Section 4: Your Care in a SNF
+Your Care in a SNF